 An ECG is done

-What are treatment options for refractory VF?
+What are potentially life-saving treatment options for refractory VF?

 - A) Dual sequential defibrillation